libarchive/libarchive/README.md

  * cpio.5, mtree.5, and tar.5 provide detailed information about these
    popular archive formats, including hard-to-find details about modern cpio and tar variants.

 The manual pages above are provided in the 'doc' directory in a number of different formats.

-You should also read the copious comments in "archive.h" and the source code for the sample programs for more details.
+You should also read the copious comments in `archive.h` and the source code for the sample programs for more details.
 Please let us know about any errors or omissions you find.

+## Supported Formats

 Currently, the library automatically detects and reads the following fomats:
+  * Old V7 tar archives
+  * POSIX ustar
   * GNU tar format (including GNU long filenames, long link names, and sparse files)
   * Solaris 9 extended tar format (including ACLs)
-  * Old V7 tar archives
-  * POSIX ustar
   * POSIX pax interchange format
   * POSIX octet-oriented cpio
   * SVR4 ASCII cpio
   * POSIX octet-oriented cpio
   * Binary cpio (big-endian or little-endian)
   * ISO9660 CD-ROM images (with optional Rockridge or Joliet extensions)
-  * ZIP archives (with uncompressed or "deflate" compressed entries)
+  * ZIP archives (with uncompressed or "deflate" compressed entries, including support for encrypted Zip archives)
   * GNU and BSD 'ar' archives
   * 'mtree' format
   * 7-Zip archives
   * Microsoft CAB format
   * LHA and LZH archives
-  * RAR archives
+  * RAR archives (with some limitations due to RAR's proprietary status)
   * XAR archives

 The library also detects and handles any of the following before evaluating the archive: